microsoft/pbiworkshops/Day After Dashboard in a Day/DataPreparation.md

     ![Validate and run](./Media/validate-and-run.png)

 1. Deselect any previously selected activities within the authoring canvas and navigate to the **Output** view.
 This view allows you to monitor the current status of your pipeline both during and after its run.
-In this example, both the Pipeline status and the individual activitiy statuses should show a **Succeeded** status.
+In this example, both the Pipeline status and the individual activity statuses should show a **Succeeded** status.
 This indicates that everything ran as intended, confirming that your data ingestion process was successful.

-    From the **Get child items in folder** activity, select the last column called **Output** to review the contents of the activity.
+    From the **Get items in folder** activity, select the last column called **Output** to review the contents of the activity.
 This step allows you to verify that the filenames from your directory have been correctly retrieved and included in the output.

     Of note, the output contains two keys one for **name** and another for **type** which we will access in the next portion of the tutorial.